Can an Obtuse Triangle Be Equilateral? Unraveling the Geometry

 The Angle Sum Theorem: A Crucial Foundation

 The Angle Sum Theorem is a cornerstone of Euclidean geometry.
 It states that the sum of the interior angles of any triangle always equals 180°.
-This theorem is paramount to our investigation into whether an obtuse triangle can be equilateral.
+This theorem is key to our investigation into whether an obtuse triangle can be equilateral.

 Let's consider an equilateral triangle.
 Since all its angles are equal, and their sum must be 180°, each angle measures 60° (180°/3 = 60°).
 This is an acute angle.